stoduk/calibre_plugin_xray/SPECIFICATION.md

 * id INTEGER PRIMARY KEY: unique ID for excerpt
 * start INTEGER: start location
 * length INTEGER: length of excerpt
-* image TEXT: XXX
+* image TEXT: Normally null.
+Can be a string that points to an image in the book (eg. 'kindle:embed:0001?mime=image/gif')
-* related_entities TEXT: entities (ie. `entity.id`) that are in this excerpt.
-Not clear why this duplication is needed, `entity_excerpt` tables covers it.
+* related_entities TEXT: comma separated list of entities (ie. `entity.id`) that are in this excerpt.  [duplicate of information in `entity_excerpt` table]
-* goto INTEGER: XXX seems to be NULL for the book I have
+* goto INTEGER: Normally null.
+If 'image' exists then this is the location of the image in the book.

 #### `book_metadata` table
+Book meta-data.

+* srl INTEGER: Start RL - seems to be the byte location of the start of the book (ie. beginning of first chapter), ie. excluding title pages, TOC, etc.
+* erl INTEGER: End RL - seems to be the byte location of the end of the book (ie. end of last chapter), ie. excluding index, etc.
+* has_images TINYINT: Always zero/False.
+Would this indicate inline images or similar?
+Need example book with this set.
+* has_excerpts TINYINT: Always one/True.
+We have excerpts!
+* show_spoilers_default TINYINT: Always zero/False.
+Hide spoilers.
+XXX How are spoilers enabled/identified?
+* num_people INTEGER: Count of people (ie. entities where type is 1)
+* num_terms INTEGER: Count of people (ie. entities where type is 2)
+* num_images INTEGER: Number of images referenced in 'preview_images' (if 'has_images' is 1)
+* preview_images TEXT: Comma separated list of integers of excerpt.id for excerpts that have an associated image.

 #### `source` table
-Not a scooby..
-Seems to be some
+Data source information - each entity has a data source specified.

-* id INTEGER PRIMARY KEY
+* id INTEGER PRIMARY KEY: unique id for the source.
+Referenced in entity_description.source.
-* label INTEGER
+* label INTEGER: string.id for the name of this source.
-* url INTEGER
-* license_label INTEGER
-* license_url INTEGER
+* url INTEGER: string.id defining the URL for this source (eg. 'store://%s' for Kindle Store, 'http://en.wikipedia.org/wiki/%s' for Wikipedia).
+* license_label INTEGER: string.id for the license name for this source.
+* license_url INTEGER: string.id for the license URL for this source.

 #### `string` table
-Clueless..
-Seems to be a bunch of locale based strings, not sure where these are used.  (ie. for a given `id` we'll have multiple language ('en', 'jp', etc.) and text pairs).

-* id INTEGER
+Various strings, with translations.
+Used for referencing sources (ie. source.label, source.license_label, and source.license_url).

+* id INTEGER: unique ID (unique for a given string, there will normally be one entry per language).
-* language TEXT
+* language TEXT: language string (eg. 'en').
-* text TEXT
+* text TEXT: String being defined (can be a source's name, source's URL, source license's name or URL).

 #### `type` table
-* id INTEGER PRIMARY KEY: unique index
+* id INTEGER PRIMARY KEY: unique index, referenced in entity.type
-* label INTEGER: XXX
+* label INTEGER: string.id for type's description of multiple items of this type (eg. "People")
-* singular_label INTEGER
+* singular_label INTEGER: string.id for type's description of a single item if this type (eg. "Person")
-* icon INTEGER: Select the icon in X-Ray view for this type (1=person logo, used for `entity.type=1` type; 2=book logo, used for `entity.type=2` type)
+* icon INTEGER: Select the icon in X-Ray view for this type (1=person logo; 2=book logo)
 * top_mentioned_entities TEXT: comma-separated ordered list of entities to appear in X-Ray summary (not all entities would need to appear here, some could just give information when highlighted in book)

 # Start Actions